peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note5>(5)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _companded_ RGB colors, respectively, in this document.

-<sup id=Note6>(6)</sup> A thorough survey of working spaces other than sRGB (such as Adobe RGB and NTSC), as well as how to convert between RGB working spaces, are not discussed in detail in this document.
+<sup id=Note6>(6)</sup> A thorough survey of working spaces other than sRGB, such as eciRGB and NTSC, as well as how to convert between RGB working spaces, are not discussed in detail in this document.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on RGB working spaces.

 <sup id=Note7>(7)</sup> Conversions and formulas relative to the D50 white point are provided because the following circumstances, among others, can make such a white point more convenient than the D65 white point, which is otherwise usual for sRGB:

 - Calculations relative to the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
-- In certain industries, particularly print publishing, the CIELAB color space in use is generally based on the D50 white point.
+- In the printing industry, the D50 white point is in wide use; for example, the CIELAB color space in use there is generally based on the D50 white point.

 <sup id=Note8>(8)</sup> Further details on chromatic adaptation or on finding the inverse of a matrix are outside the scope of this document.